I will be arriving after you are closed. How do I get a backcountry permit?

 Can I have a campfire?

 Campfires are prohibited in the park's backcountry.
 Backpacking stoves and charcoal grills are permitted (provided that all the charcoal is packed out).
-Be aware of changing fire restrictions during the summer season.

 Do I have to worry about wildland fires or smoke?

 In recent years, fire activity has increased in the park and surrounding areas.
 Anticipate for there to be some fire activity or at least smoke within the park during the summer months, usually from July to October.
 Feel free to call the backcountry office (541-594-3060) for updates on fire activity.

 The ski trails in the park are not groomed and backcountry travelers should expect to have to break new trails.
 As a courtesy to cross-country skiers, it is asked that snowshoers stay out of ski tracks.

 Can I rent skis or snowshoes in the park?

 Snowshoes can be rented at the Rim Village Cafe & Gift Shop when it is open.
 There are also several other retailers that rent skis and snowshoes in the communities surrounding the park.

 How long does it take to go all the way around the lake?

 It often takes skiers 3 days and 2 nights and snowshoers 4 days and 3 nights to make it all the way around the rim.
 Times will vary based on group abilities, snow conditions, and the weather.
 This is not a trip for beginners.
 Come prepared with backup plans if the weather and conditions change.